return42/sphkerneldoc/linux_src_doc/drivers/media/dvb-core/dvb_frontend_h.rst

 delsys
     Delivery systems supported by the frontend

+detach
+    callback function called when frontend is detached. drivers should clean up, but not yet free the struct dvb_frontend allocation.

 release
-    callback function called when frontend is dettached. drivers should free any allocated memory.
+    callback function called when frontend is ready to be freed.
+    drivers should free any allocated memory.

 release_sec